 Traditional costing does offer an advantage when direct costs are high.
 This is the case in manufacturing, where costing can be applied to such overhead categories as material costs, labor costs, and unit costs.
 In the latter half of the 20th century, the proportion of direct costs fell against the proportion of indirect costs, making traditional costing ineffective.
 It is even more ineffective when used in multi-product companies.

-One of traditional costing's major advantages is its simplicity; it is easy to calculate overhead rates.
+One of this process's major advantages is its simplicity; it is easy to calculate overhead rates.
 This means that businesses across the world understand the traditional cost accounting system.
 These systems are also relatively cost effective themselves, making them cheaper than ABC methods.

 One can't help if companies spend too much time applying such metrics to products and, instead, rely on sticking it to the consumer as much as possible.
 Notice how prices have outpaced inflation on goods in spite of the alleged savings companies realize by outsourcing labor to foreign countries where wages are laughable compared to what American workers expect.